Although there have never been more eCommerce platforms on the market, there are still a lot of reasons to love Shopify.

 Probably not, which is why Sphero includes a number of videos to help parents better understand what makes this unique toy so cool.

 Don't rely on your customers' imaginations.
-If you think it's possible they'll misunderstand what makes your product so great, don' tell them.
+If you think it's possible that they'll misunderstand what makes your product so great, don' tell them.
 Show them.

-4. Leverage Retargeting to Convert Customers Who Left Your Site
+6. Leverage Retargeting to Convert Customers Who Left Your Site

 If you zero in on the pages that are losing you the most customers and overhaul your entire checkout process so that every step encourages customers to complete their purchase…